Hellisotherpeople/CX_DB8/README.md

 ## UPDATE 3/30/2019

-Hello all.
-I am actively working on this project.
-For now, I'm working on 3 things

-1. The speed of inference.
-I assume most debaters will not have access to a GPU or the inclination to get PyTorch to play nice with their own GPU.
-This means that by default, my summarizer will use embeddings that are fast, but maybe slightly less effective at understanding semantic meaning (like, 1-2 % worse).
-The default settings that this code is uploaded with should allow for extremely fast (~1 sec) summarization of a large piece of evidence.
-If you want the extra 1-2 %, you can experiment with big contextual models like BERT and ELMO, rather than use the default FastText + ExtVec vectors.
-Refer to the Flair documentation on the various different embeddings supported to see how to change them

-2. The word document creation - I'm imagining a program that runs in a loop, asking for the user to give it cards (or go through a word doc or folder), so that it can summarize N documents per run instead of one at a time.
-I'd also like it to support things like Verbatim formats (I want it to highlight, AND emphasize) instead of my crappy underline or bold underline method avalible at present.

-3. Exposing paramaters to the user: It's super easy to change what proportion of the document is underlined or highlighted, and what sets of vector embeddings are used.
-Right now, it defaults to underlining 75% of the document and highlighting 25% of the document - yet sometimes a team needs different proportions of each.

-3. Documentation - I'm bad at this and it's a low priority for me while I try to get the actual tool working.

-4. Windows support - Honestly I'm going to need some evidence that people are actually trying to use this before I focus on it.
-For now main functionality comes first.

 I finally got fed up with trying to experiment with supervised summarization systems.
 Thanks to the magical folks at Google for creating the unsupervised ["Universal Sentence Encoder"](https://tfhub.dev/google/universal-sentence-encoder/2) which is more rightly called the "Universal Text Encoder" given how smoothly it works on Words, Sentences, or even whole Documents.